kushalkolar/MESmerize/source/user_guides/viewer/modules/cnmf.rst

 Please see the CaImAn demo notebook mentioned above to understand the parameters.
 The Caiman docs also provide descriptions of the parameters: https://caiman.readthedocs.io/

 You can also enter parameters for CNMF and component evaluation as keyword arguments (kwargs) in the the respective text boxes if you select "Use CNMF kwrags" or "Use evaluation params".
-This is useful if you want to enter parameters that cannot be entered in the GUI for example.
+This is useful if you want to enter parameters that cannot be entered in the GUI for example. **Use single quotes if you want to enter string kwargs, do not use double quotes.**

 Script usage
 ============

-A script can be used to add CNMFE batch items.
+A script can be used to add CNMF batch items.
 This is much faster than using the GUI.
 This example sets the work environment from the output of a batch item.
 See the :ref:`Caiman Motion Correction script usage examples <MotCorScripts>` for how to load images if you want to add CNMF items from images that are not in a batch.

 .. seealso:: :ref:`Script Editor <module_ScriptEditor>`